 Seeking applicants for Board slate

-The CIRI Nominating Committee seeks CIRI shareholders interested in nomination to the 2016 CIRI Board of Directors’ candidate slate.
+The CIRI Nominating Committee seeks CIRI shareholders interested in nomination to the 2018 CIRI Board of Directors’ candidate slate.
 To be considered, all Board slate applicants, including incumbents, must complete and return a candidate nominee application to CIRI by 3 p.m.
 Alaska Standard Time on Monday, Jan.
-18, 2016.
-Additional information can be found online at ciri.com/election or by contacting CIRI’s Shareholder Relations department.
+15. Additional information can be found on CIRI’s website or by contacting the Shareholder Relations department.

 The Nominating Committee will review all timely applications, conduct selected interviews and recommend candidates to CIRI’s Board of Directors.
 Based on the Nominating Committee’s recommendations and the Board’s subsequent evaluation, the CIRI Board will name five candidates to the Board-recommended slate.